beaudoinlab/academic-kickstart/content/people/building_intro.md

 [advanced]
  # Custom CSS.
- css_style = ""
+ css_style = "padding-bottom:0px;"

  # CSS class.
  css_class = ""
 +++

-The Beaudoin lab is currently building its team, and it is your chance to become an active and important member of this new exciting team!
-We aim to build a diverse and collaborative team where each individual brings something different and has room to grow scientifically and professionally.
-Jean-Denis strongly believes in the motto: “Work hard, play hard”.
-If this fit with what you are looking for and that you are interested to share your passion for science with Jean-Denis and the rest of the team, you are more than welcome to apply for a position in our group.
+In January 2020, the Beaudoin lab will move into the award winning, [newly renovated](https://www.goodyclancy.com/projects/cell-and-genome-sciences-building-renovation-addition-2/), and state-of-the-art Cell and Genome Sciences Building at UConn Health.
+Here, the lab will join the rest of the Department of [Genetics and Genome Sciences](https://health.uconn.edu/genetics/).
+We're excited to build the lab in this engaging and multi-disciplinary research home.